jcaip/jcaip.github.io/_posts/2019-04-04-Building-R.md

 ![rational axis](/images/R/Qaxis.png){: .center}

 Notice that when $\theta= \frac{\pi}{2}$ the slope of the line is $+\infty$ and at $\theta = -\frac{\pi}{2}$ the slope of the line is $-\infty$.
 Furthermore the vertical line corresponding to the y-axis is not defined, as this corresponds to division by 0.

+The line of slope $m$ represents the equivalence class that is the rational number $m$.

+### The integers in $\mathbb{Q}$

+TODO: write this

 ### Arithmetic on the rationals
 Now let's consider arithmetic over $\mathbb{Q}$ by defining the operation of addition, subtraction multiplication and division as follows:

 1. $[(p_1,q_1)] + [(p_2, q_2)] = [(p_1 \cdot q_2 + p_2 \cdot q_1, q_1 \cdot q_2)]$